-Astigmatic Incisions are made directly on the cornea of your eye with a special diamond scalpel or using a femtosecond laser (like the one used in Laser Cataract Surgery.
+Astigmatic Incisions are made directly on the cornea of your eye with a special diamond scalpel or by using a femtosecond laser (like the one used in Laser Cataract Surgery).
 The length and position of these incisions on the cornea will be determined by the amount of astigmatism you have for your eye.

 If your surgeon uses a femtosecond laser to make the incision, the surgeon will typically utilize instruments in the laser to measure the thickness of your cornea.
 Preliminary studies show that these incisions are more precise and effective than diamond blade incisions performed manually.

 If your surgeon uses a diamond to make the incision, the surgeon will use instruments to measure the thickness of your cornea and then use a micrometer to set the blade depth in order to properly and accurately make the incisions.

 For Limbal Relaxing Incisions, the incisions are placed in the more curved portion of the Cornea in order to reduce the curvature and in that way reduce the Astigmatism.

 For Arcuate Incisions), the incisions are made in the more central clear portion of the cornea.

 Both Arcuate Incisions and Limbal Relaxing Incisions may also be performed in connection with cataract surgery to help correct astigmatism.

 Arcuate Incisions and Limbal Relaxing Incisions are typically not covered by medical or other health insurance, so patients selecting one of these vision correction procedures will have to pay an additional charge to the refractive surgeon.

 Arcuate Incisions and Limbal Relaxing Incisions are two refractive surgery procedures that are not performed by every LASIK surgeon nor every cataract surgeons.
 Therefore, you may want to find a refractive eye surgeon with proven experience who can properly diagnose your astigmatism and any other vision problems, recommend the best course of treatment, and perform the appropriate procedure.